What is AI Psychosis?

 AI Hallucinations (Confabulation)

 AI systems can generate plausible but false information presented as fact, including made-up citations, statistics, and convincing narratives that reinforce delusional thinking.
-Studies show that current LLMs hallucinate in 3-15% of responses depending on the model and domain, and users without domain expertise accept these fabrications as truth at alarmingly high rates.
+Users without domain expertise can accept these fabrications as truth, which is especially dangerous when the content validates a delusional belief.

 Documented Cases & Case Studies